Game (hunting): Germany

+The German hunting laws list animals like moose, European bison, brown bear, harbour seal, western capercaillie, greater bustard and birds of prey as game even though there are no hunting seasons for them as they're endangered in Germany.
+Hunting in Germany is very restricted, and it is really hard to practice without living in Germany for a long time.

+Meat preparation

-Game meat is typically taken from a wild animal that has been shot with a gun or bow.
+Game meat is obtained through the process of hunting animals in their natural habitat, typically with a gun or bow.
 Hunters must be absolutely certain of their target before shooting and should make every effort to get the animal down as quickly and painlessly as possible.
 Once obtained, game meat must be processed to avoid spoiling.
 The method of processing varies by game species and size.
 Small game and fowl may simply be carried home to be butchered.
 Large game such as deer is quickly field-dressed by removing the viscera in the field, while very large animals like moose may be partially butchered in the field because of the difficulty of removing them intact from their habitat.
 Commercial processors often handle deer taken during deer seasons, sometimes even at supermarket meat counters.
 Otherwise the hunter handles butchering.
 The carcass is kept cool to minimize spoilage.

 Traditionally, game meat was hung until "high" or "gamey", that is, approaching a state of decomposition.
 However, this adds to the risk of contamination.
 Small game can be processed essentially intact, after gutting and skinning or defeathering (by species).
 Small animals are ready for cooking, although they may be disjointed first.
 Large game must be processed by techniques commonly practiced by commercial butchers.